HenrikBengtsson/profmem/README.md

 Allocations _not_ logged are those done by non-R native libraries or R packages that use native code `Calloc() / Free()` for internal objects.
 Such objects are _not_ handled by the R garbage collector.

 ### Difference between `utils::Rprofmem()` and `utils::Rprof(memory.profiling = TRUE)`
 In addition to `utils::Rprofmem()`, R also provides `utils::Rprof(memory.profiling = TRUE)`.
 Despite the close similarity of their names, the use completely different approaches for profiling the memory usage.
 As explained above, the former logs _all individual_ (`allocVector3()`) memory allocation whereas the latter probes the _total_ memory usage of R at regular time intervals.
-If memory is allocated and deallocated inbetween two such probe time points, `utils::Rprof(memory.profiling = TRUE)` will not log that memory whereas `utils::Rprofmem()` will pick it up.
-On the other hand, with `utils::Rprofmem()` it is not possible to quantify the total memory _usage_ at a given time, because it only logs _allocations_ and does therefore not reflect deallocations done by the garbage collector.
+If memory is allocated and deallocated between two such probing time points, `utils::Rprof(memory.profiling = TRUE)` will not log that memory whereas `utils::Rprofmem()` will pick it up.
+On the other hand, with `utils::Rprofmem()` it is not possible to quantify the total memory _usage_ at a given time because it only logs _allocations_ and does therefore not reflect deallocations done by the garbage collector.

 ## Requirements